 Cited in March 2020, Anti-Spitting Act of 2020, which seeks to ban and penalize spitting, coughing and sneezing in public.
 Also, a New Normal Law is being pushed that will establish social distancing and health and hygiene protocols.
 For the working professionals, a proposed House Bill 6623 or the “New Normal for the Workplace and Public Spaces Act of 2020” aims to set standards and protocols to be adopted in the coming years.
 The local communities are already exercising this new normal habit though House Bills are not yet turned into laws.

 Pointers to remember when work is resume:

-The country will impose or recommend wearing a mask in public places and office spaces.
+The country will impose or recommend wearing a mask and a face shield in public places and office spaces.
 Wearing gloves should be normal from now on.

 Many will opt to walk, use scooters, bicycles or even cars instead of public transport for work or short travels.

-Here are the crafted simple guidelines for the public on how to adjust to “new normal” practices as we anticipate the GCQ to be announce after the ECQ.
+Below are the infographics about the essential guidelines for the public on how to adjust to “new normal” practices as we go through our daily routine.

 Naughton, J. (2020, April 18).
 Retrieve May 3, 2020, from The Guardian: https://www.theguardian.com/commentisfree/2020/apr/18/when-covid-19-has-done-with-us-what-will-be-the-new-normal